 The Japanese estimated US strength in the area to be between 5,000 and 10,000 men, but the real figure was more than 14,000 troops landed around Cape Torokina on the first day.
 These were followed by another 3,500 men on 6 November.
 These troops were the main strength of Turnage’s 3rd Marine Division, which had been sent ashore as part of Wilkinson’s 3rd Fleet Amphibious Forces.
 Since the initial landing, Turnage, assisted by Brigadier General Oscar R. Cauldwell, had been in tactical command of the US troops ashore while Lieutenant General Alexander A. Vandegrift returned to Guadalcanal with Wilkinson.
 As Japanese resistance to the landing declined, Turnage began the reorganisation of his units round the Torokina perimeter, establishing patrols and unloading supplies, and starting base development work.

 The Japanese force departed for Bougainville on the night of 1/2 November, but was sighted by US aircraft.
 A major US force was soon despatched to respond.
 This convinced the Japanese that a counter-landing at this time would be difficult, so the attempt was postponed and the troops were recalled to Rabaul.
 Japanese losses sustained in the course of the naval Battle of Empress Augusta Bay further delayed the second sailing of the force and another attempt was cancelled on 5 November after a US air raid.
 The landing force finally departed Rabaul on 6 November, aboard four destroyers.
-These were covered by a force, under the command of Rear Admiral Morikazu Osugi, comprising the cruiser Agano and the destroyers Naganami, Wakatsuki, Shigure, Samidare, Shiratsuyu and Amagiri of the 10th Destroyer Squadron.
+These were covered by a force, under the command of Rear Admiral Morikazu Osugi, comprising the light cruiser Agano and the destroyers Naganami, Wakatsuki, Shigure, Samidare, Shiratsuyu and Amagiri of the 10th Destroyer Squadron.

 Soon after 00.00, the transport group entered the planned landing area, but the first attempt to effect the landing was quickly abandoned when US ships were seen to be blocking the way.
 The destroyers headed to the north once again and back-tracked closer to the coast for a second attempt.
 A light naval force, totalling eight PT-boats, had been established by the US Navy around Puruata island, but none of these boats detected the Japanese ships, which unloaded the embarked troops about 2 miles (3.2 km) from the beach in Atsinima Bay to approach the coast in 21 ramped barges, cutters and motor boats.
 The landing force was put ashore near the Laruma river and Koromokina lagoon without meeting any immediate response.
 The plan for the landing had included a naval gunfire bombardment, but the nearby presence of US major warships meant that this was not carried out.
 Having landed their troops, the Japanese destroyers withdrew.